Getting Started#

 # And add the license

-polaris add-license --lincense_path "D:\Argonne\License 1.Lic"
+polaris add-license --license_path "D:\Argonne\License 1.Lic"

-On a Jupyer notebook or Python script you can add the license by calling the add_license
+On a Jupyer notebook or Python script you can add the license by calling the add_license method from

-the Polaris
+the Polaris class.

 from polaris import Polaris

-Polaris.add_license("D:\Argonne\License 1.Lic"
+Polaris.add_license("D:\Argonne\License 1.Lic")

 In case you fail to install the license or the license is not correct, you will receive a message like the one below.